grishhh-29/CS639_Final_Project/README.md

 Three solutions similar or related to ours in the Google Play Store include:

-MyFitnessPal: A popular app for tracking food intake and exercise, but lacks comprehensive meditation features.
+Spoonacular: A popular app for tracking food intake and exercise, but lacks comprehensive meditation features.

 Calm: Offers meditation and mindfulness exercises, but does not include diet planning or calorie tracking features.